amorris28/artificial_ecosystem_selection/README.md

 ## Citation

 Morris, Andrew H, Bohannan, Brendan JM.
 2023.
 Artificial ecosystem selection reveals relationships between microbiome composition and ecosystem function.

 ## Overview

 This is the project directory for the manuscript entitled "Artificial ecosystem selection reveals relationships between microbiome composition and ecosystem function" that is currently in preparation.
 See the [Directories](#directories) section for an explanation of what files are contained in each directory.
 See the Data Dictionary at `data/data_dictionary.tsv` for an explanation of the variables in each data file.

-All intermediate files needed to recreate the manuscript are included in the repository.
-To recreate the manuscript simply run:
+All intermediate files needed to recreate the manuscript are included in the repository and a Makefile has been included to easily recreate the manuscript and all figures and statistics.
+To recreate the manuscript simply navigate to the project directory and run:

 ```
-make manuscript
+make
 ```

-To re-run the analyses from scratch simply run:
+To delete all intermediate data files and re-run the analyses from scratch simply run:

 ```
 make clean
-make manuscript
+make
 ```

 All scripts to rerun the analysis are in the `analysis` directory.
 Knitting the